Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 Many parents also appreciate Montessori toys because they are usually made of wood.
 This means:

-- Long durability – Toys can be reused by siblings.
+• Long durability – toys can be reused by siblings.

-- Sustainability – more resource-efficient than plastic.
+• Sustainability – more resource-friendly than plastic.

-- Value – Children learn to appreciate and take care of things.
+• Value – Children learn to appreciate and take care of things.

 Montessori vs. conventional toys